Semiparametric Estimation of Treatment Effects in Randomized Experiments: Details on the Empirical Implementation

 \subsection{Density Estimation}

 Our estimators rely on estimates of the density and its first and second derivative.

 Using data \(X\) (for instance half the sample of control observations for the estimator with sample splitting), we estimate \(f^{(k)}(x)\) at \(x \in \mathbb{X} \equiv \{X_{(\lceil n_{d} \frac{k}{1000} \rceil)} \; | \; k=1,\dots,999\}\) where \(n_{d}\) is the number of observations in the data \(X\) used for estimating densities.
 Estimating the density only at points in the density-estimation sample avoids estimating densities of \(0\) in the tails where there are few observations especially when using sample-splitting.
 We use adaptive kernel estimates (Silverman 1986, ch.
 5.3) and a triweight kernel, which allows estimation of the first and second derivative of the density.
-Density estimation proceeds in two steps.
+An alternative based on direct estimation of the logarithm of the density and its derivatives is \citet{pinkse2021estimates}.